rembold-cs151-master/Section02/README.md

-# section_template
+# Section02
-A template file for generating slides and content for a section meeting
+Materials for section 2, dealing with basic functions, variables, and control statements